wasay8/RAG-Q-A-with-Groq-and-Open-LLM-models/README.md

 # RAG: Q&A with Groq and Open Source LLM Models

-This Streamlit app allows users to perform question and answer (Q&A) operations on research papers using various LLM models and vector embeddings.
-The app leverages Groq AI and Hugging Face models for processing and querying document contexts.
+This Streamlit app allows users to perform SAT Maths question and answer (Q&A) operations using various LLM models and vector embeddings.
+The app leverages Groq AI, Hugging Face models and FAISS vector database for processing and querying document contexts.

 ## Requirements